-Mrs. Christine Koehn, Art, Resource
+Mrs. Christine Koehn, Art

 I was born and raised in the Catholic schools of Omaha, attended Mercy and then went on to study art education at Northwest Missouri State University.
 Teaching has taken me to a variety of school districts including Omaha Public Schools, Sioux Falls, SD, Millard Public Schools and the Catholic Schools as a classroom teacher.
 This is where I gained my skills as a resource teacher.
 After fourteen years of teaching, I decided that I wanted to teach what I loved best...art.
 I was called to return to the Catholic schools, and where I hope to retire teaching art.
 I brought my family to St. Cecilia’s because of the job, little did we know that we hit the jackpot with this amazing community!
 The people and supportive art community have kept us here all these years.